James4Ever0/agi_computer_control/web_gui_terminal_recorder/README.md

 Has some buttons for controlling recording, a textarea for specifying output filename and descriptions, and an iframe for novnc/ttyd interactions.

-The Web server launches two Docker containers (workers) running ttyd/novnc and recording the terminal/GUI input/output.
+The web server launches two docker containers (workers) running ttyd/novnc and recording the terminal/GUI input/output.

 ## Usage